utep-cs-systems-courses/arch1-project2-jahinojos2/project/README.md

    * this should initiate the board and the program should be up and running
    * if you want to erase the boards programming go ahead and type msp430 f2500 "erase"

 What you are able to do:

-     * Press S1 continously and green light turns on and of periodically while making noise
+   * Press S1 and green light turns on and off periodically while making noise
    * S2 is the same but it has a different noise and turns on the red light
-     * S3 will turn on both the green and red light and they will be turning on and off periodically while you hold the button
+   * S3 will turn on both the green and red light and they will be turning on and off periodically and emit noise
    * S4 turns off the light and emits a frequency itself.

 Have Fun!